 Verdict: Best Overall Managed Hosting Provider 👍

-While they’re one of the smallest companies in the industry, Kinsta has made a name for itself for offering very premium managed hosting services.
+While Kinsta once was a “small” company in the web hosting industry, they’ve made an incredible name for themselves by offering very premium cloud hosting services and over-delivering on creating fantastic customer experiences.
 That’s why the company has attracted a lot of popular brands who don’t want the hassle of managing anything technical with their website added to their already busy schedules.

 Features in Kinsta’s Managed WordPress Hosting Plans

 So what features make Kinsta a great managed WordPress hosting option?
 Let’s quickly look at some of the features you can expect to get from Kinsta’s WordPress plans:

 - Built with Next-Gen Infrastructure